VESTEC-EU/vestec-system/Docs/data_manager.md

  * _incidentId_: (Optional) The incident unique identifier that this data is associated with
  * _kind_: (Optional) The kind of the dataset
  * _comment_: (Optional) Free text field associating any miscellaneous comments with the data
+* _callback_: (Optional) If provided will operate in non-blocking mode and return immediately, then calling back to specified workflow state when data transfer is completed or error has occurred

 Returns the unique DM identifier of this new dataset.